foodstuffsConsumer/PreliminaryTask1/PROJECT_DEVELOPMENT.md

 ## Functional Requirements
 The program's capabilities must include:

-- Searching for spells by name or level
+- Searching for spells by name, and viewing their level and description
-- Storing spells in a spellbook
+- Storing spells in a spellbook for later viewing or removal
-- Viewing all your spells in the spellbook
+- Viewing all your spells in the spellbook, including their level and description
-- Removing unneeded spells from the spellbok
+- Removing unneeded spells from the spellbook

 ## Non-Functional Requirements
 The program should:

 - Be easy to navigate and operate, with a text-based GUI
 - Run consistently and quickly
+- Handle invalid inputs and errors gracefully
 - Be able to recognise commands in both uppercase and lowercase

 # Determining Specifications